 The other option is to complete the home study portion of the online/CD field day online.
 Students must log-on and complete all sections, quizzes, and tests.
 The student then brings the printout to a scheduled field day.
 There are two options available for taking the hunter education course online.
 The websites listed are not affiliated or controlled by TWRA.

-All three online courses listed below will be accepted by TWRA as the home study portion of the hunter education course.
+Both online courses listed below will be accepted by TWRA as the home study portion of the hunter education course.

 The Hunter-Ed.com Tennessee course is user-friendly and self-directed.
 Study at your own pace, then take the Tennessee Hunter Field Day Qualifier Exam.
 When you pass the online exam, print out your Tennessee Field Day Qualifier Voucher—your "admission ticket" for a Field Day required to complete your certification.
 Prepare for your Field Day with confidence by studying the content used in Tennessee classroom courses.
 Highlights include: